markpandan/odin-messaging-app-api/README.md

 This repository was made as an API for the Messaging App Project: https://www.theodinproject.com/lessons/nodejs-messaging-app

+The frontend of this application was located on a separate GitHub repository: https://github.com/markpandan/odin-messaging-app

 ## Functionality

 The API was made to secure messages, and uploaded images, while verifying the validity of created, and logged accounts.
 The following notes are highlights of the libraries and/or APIs mainly used: